meldron/psonoci/README.md

 | --server_url             | PSONO_CI_SERVER_URL         | URL                | yes      | None    | Address of the PSONO's backend server - e.g.: https://www.psono.pw/server |

 There are several more options, please use the `help` commands for more info.

+## SSH

+Since version `0.5` `psonoci` supports Psono's SSH sub command, which allows you to add SSH keys stored in your Psono vault to your SSH agent.

+This feature is currently **not** available on Windows.

+The SSH subcommand provides the following operation:

+### `add`

+`psonoci ssh add secret-id [OPTIONS]`: adds an SSH key from a Psono secret to your SSH agent.

+Options:
+- `--ssh-auth-sock-path <PATH>`: Path of the SSH_AUTH_SOCK (overwrites $SSH_AUTH_SOCK environment variable)
+- `--key-passphrase <PASSPHRASE>`: Optional passphrase which was used to encrypt the key
+- `--key-lifetime <SECONDS>`: Limit the key's lifetime by deleting it after the specified duration in seconds
+- `--key-confirmation`: Require explicit user confirmation for each private key operation using the key

+The secret must be of type SSH Key and contain a private key.
+On Unix systems, if `--ssh-auth-sock-path` is not provided, the command will use the `SSH_AUTH_SOCK` environment variable.

+## GPG

+Since version `0.5` `psonoci` supports Psono's GPG secret type, allowing you to securely manage GPG keys stored in your Psono vault for signing and verification operations.

+The GPG subcommand provides two main operations:

+### `sign`

+`psonoci gpg sign secret-id [OPTIONS] [INPUT_FILE]`: signs data using the GPG private key stored in the specified secret.

+Options:
+- `--input-file <PATH>`: File to sign (if not provided, reads from stdin)
+- `--output <PATH>`: Write signature to file (if not provided, writes to stdout)
+- `--armor`: Output ASCII armored signature instead of binary

+The secret must be of type GPG Key and contain a private key.

+### `verify`

+`psonoci gpg verify secret-id --signature <SIGNATURE_FILE> [OPTIONS] [INPUT_FILE]`: verifies a signature using the GPG public key stored in the specified secret.

+Options:
+- `--input-file <PATH>`: File to verify (if not provided, reads from stdin)
+- `--signature <PATH>`, `-s <PATH>`: Path to the signature file (required)
+- `--quiet`, `-q`: Do not print verification error
+- `--verbose`, `-v`: Print success message with signature details

+Returns with exit code `0` if the signature is valid, otherwise displays an error and returns with exit code `1`.
+When using `--verbose`, displays information about when the signature was created and by whom.

 ## TOTP